English-language learner

-History of English-Language Learners
+History

-The term "English Language Learner" was first used by Mark LaCelle-Peterson and Charlene Rivera in their 1994 study.
+The term "English-language learner" was first used by Mark LaCelle-Peterson and Charlene Rivera in their 1994 study.
 He defined ELL students as students whose first language is not English, including both limited and higher levels of language proficiency.
 The term ELL emphasizes that students are mastering another language, something many monolingual students in American schools may never attempt outside of the limited proficiency gained from foreign language class requirements.
 In adopting the term, LaCelle-Peterson and Rivera gave analogies of other conventional educational terms.
 The authors believed that just as we refer to advanced teaching candidates as "student teachers" rather than "limited teaching proficient individuals," the term ELL underscores what students are learning instead of their limitations.

 Since 1872, an English-only instruction law had been in place in the United States.
-It was not until 1967, that the legislation was overturned by SB53, a policy signed for California public schools to allow other languages in instruction.
+It was not until 1967 that the legislation was overturned by SB53, a policy signed for California public schools to allow other languages in instruction.
 A year later, after SB53 garnered support by the immigrant community, the Bilingual Education Act (Title VII) was passed.
 Nationally, public schools were then provided funding for programs that met the educational needs of ELL.

 Not long after the installment of Title VII, the "taxpayers revolt" came to fruition and California's Proposition 13 was drafted.
 It proposed funding cuts for large portions of California's public schools, backed by those who disapproved of immigrant progress.
 In opposition to this, cases like Castaneda v Pickard fought for educational equality and standards focused on developing ELL students, as well as an overall sound plan for school districts.
 An additional setback occurred in California in 1998 when Proposition 227 passed, banning bilingual education yet again.
 To combat this, education advocates in the Bay Area began to open all-inclusive schools to promote the acceptance of ELL students.

-Models of Instruction
+Models of instruction

-There are a wide variety of different program models that may be used to structure the education of English language learners (ELLs).
+There are a wide variety of different program models that may be used to structure the education of English-language learners (ELLs).
 These program models vary depending on the goals of the program and the resources available.
 Some researchers describe program models as existing on a spectrum from more monolingual forms to more bilingual forms.
 Others distinguish between English-only program models and bilingual program models.

 Fast-track to English programs encourage students to use English as quickly as possible and offer little to no native language support.
 In transition-bilingual programs, instruction begins in the student's native language and then switches to English in elementary or middle school.
 In dual language programs (also known as two-way bilingual or two-way immersion programs), students become fluent simultaneously in their native language and English.
 Sheltered instruction is another approach in which integrates language and content instruction in the mainstream classroom environment.
 Program models utilizing sheltered instruction may also be referred to as content-based instruction (CBI) or content language integrated learning (CLIL).